boazbk/crypto/lec_15_FHE.md

-A _fully homomomorphic encryption_ is simply a partially homomorphic encryption scheme for the family $\mathcal{F}$ of _all_ functions, where the description of a function is as a circuit (say composed of [NAND](https://en.wikipedia.org/wiki/NAND_gate) gates, which are known to be a universal basis).
+A _fully homomorphic encryption_ is simply a partially homomorphic encryption scheme for the family $\mathcal{F}$ of _all_ functions, where the description of a function is as a circuit (say composed of [NAND](https://en.wikipedia.org/wiki/NAND_gate) gates, which are known to be a universal basis).

 ### Another application: fully homomorphic encryption for verifying computation